components

 Scaling and Sleep Settings

 Services need to be designed to relaunch predictably.
 This is because the containers responsible for running a Service are occasionally replaced.
-Noop will ensure there is no disruption while replacing the containers, any filesystem and memory state used by the Service will be lost.
+Noop will ensure there is no disruption while replacing the containers, but any filesystem and memory state used by the Service will be lost.

 Configuration Reference